 The general approach to preparing the household prescription data for this file was to utilize the PC prescription data to impute information collected from pharmacy providers to the household drug mentions.
-For events that went through the Charge Payment (CP) section of the HC (events where the person filed their own prescription claim forms with their insurance company, events for persons for whom the respondent did not know if they filed their own prescription claim forms with their insurance company, and insulin and diabetic supply/equipment events (OMTYPE = 2 or 3) that were mentioned in the Other Medical Expenses section of the HC), information on payment sources was retained to the extent that these data were reported by the household respondent in the CP section of the HC.
 A matching program was adopted to link PC drugs and the corresponding drug information to household drug mentions.
 To improve the quality of these matches, all drugs on the household and pharmacy files were coded using a proprietary database on the basis of the medication names provided by the household respondent and pharmacy, and, when available, the NDC provided in the pharmacy follow-back component.
 The matching process was done at a drug (active ingredient) level, as opposed to an acquisition level.
 Considerable editing was done prior to the matching to correct data inconsistencies in both data sets and to fill in missing data and correct outliers on the pharmacy file.